Catalin-13/segment-docs/src/connections/sources/catalog/cloud-apps/prestashop-xcommerce/index.md

     This is the page where you will select the general connection and labeling options.
    - Active - Select if the Module is active and sends data to Segment
    - API Key - API key for the designated Segment Source
-   - API Host - Only needed if the host is not in the US ***More details may be needed, but could not find any in the Segment documentation (https://segment.com/docs/connections/sources/catalog/libraries/website/javascript/custom-proxy/ https://segment.com/docs/connections/sources/catalog/libraries/server/http-api/)***
+   - API Host - Select the region of the host (US or EU)
    - Storefront Action Label - Designate a label you want to be included in the events triggered by actions performed in Storefront
    - Backoffice Action Label - Designate a label you want to be included in the events triggered by actions performed in Backoffice
    - Event Category - Designate the default event category name.
 This will be visible in all Events